 - Helps prevent constipation by adding bulk to your diet.

 - Helps maintain bowel health by speeding up passage of food and waste through your gut.

-Low-Viscosity (Insoluble) Fiber Sources – Whole grains, except oats, and most fruits/vegetables.
+Low-Viscosity (Insoluble) Fiber Sources – Whole grains, except oats, and most fruits/vegetables (especially the skins, stalks, and seeds).
 Look for:

 - Whole-grain wheat